Keeping cancer a secret

 ©Aaron Amat / Adobe Stock

-Republished with the kind permission of the Fred Hutchinson Cancer Research Center
+Keeping cancer a secret is republished with the permission of the Fred Hutchinson Cancer Research Center

 She chats with neighbors who think her worst ailment is a food allergy.
 She posts Facebook selfies, looking blond, slender and youthful.
 Her followers believe she’s the epitome of health.
 She keeps up with friends.
 Few know of any dark clouds in her life.

 But she has a massive secret — stage 4 breast cancer, a metastatic recurrence, diagnosed one year ago.

 Despite living in this tell-all, social-media age where more people seem comfortable discussing or tweeting their sniffles, scans, and, for some, their cancers, this 43-year-old woman decided to reveal her illness only to a super-select few.
 She told her family, a handful of close friends, and some of the men she dates.
 That’s it.
 The inner circle is tiny and tight, with no leaks.